Stifel lifts Canoo Inc. [GOEV] price estimate. Who else is bullish?

-Canoo Inc. [NASDAQ: GOEV] loss -5.28% on the last trading session, reaching $0.52 price per share at the time.
-The company report on March 30, 2023 that CANOO INC. ANNOUNCES FOURTH QUARTER AND FISCAL YEAR 2022 FINANCIAL RESULTS.
+Canoo Inc. [NASDAQ: GOEV] gained 5.00% on the last trading session, reaching $0.68 price per share at the time.
+The company report on April 10, 2023 that Canoo Secures Oklahoma City Manufacturing Facility.

+Canoo Inc. (NASDAQ: GOEV), a high-tech advanced mobility company has entered into a long-term lease agreement with an affiliate of AFV Partners, a related party, for its recently announced Vehicle Manufacturing Facility in Oklahoma City.
+Canoo will initially occupy close to 500,000 square feet, with the ability to expand.
+In phase 1, Canoo expects to employ more than 500 people, ramping teams over the coming months.

 Click Here to Download the FREE Report.